-Starting February 1, 2018, Oath (A Verizon company that owns both AOL and Yahoo!) began consolidating sending infrastructures between AOL and Yahoo!.
+Starting February 1, 2018, Verizon Media (a Verizon company that owns both AOL and Yahoo!) began consolidating sending infrastructures between AOL and Yahoo!.
 This means that the AOL domains will continue to operate and accept email, but Yahoo! will handle spam filtering and processing.

 You can get additional information about the changes and the impact here: